rax-incubate/gcp-image-processing-example-app/Readme.md

  - File storage will be Google Cloud Storage (GCS).

  - Relational data storage will be done using Big Query.
-We could have used Cloud SQL or Cloud Spanner, but they were discarded to reduce overall cost.
-Big Query was by far the most cost-effective option.
+Cloud SQL or Cloud Spanner are better choices but they were discarded to reduce overall cost.
+Big Query was by far the most cost-effective option but it does have some limitations for this use-case.
+See [Big Query Quotas](https://cloud.google.com/bigquery/quotas) for specifics.
+This can be fixed using a feature which is still in preview stage called [query queues](https://cloud.google.com/bigquery/docs/query-queues)

 Here's the visual of the design we will implement: